 \subsection{VBTree}

-\textbf{Virtual Binary Tree (VBTree) }VBTree, first introduced in \cite{wu2019vbtree}, is a full binary tree existing logically, not physically.
+\textbf{Virtual Binary Tree (VBTree) }VBTree, first introduced in \cite{wu2019vbtree}, is a full binary tree that exists logically rather than physically.
 Its key design is top-down indexing element organization without storing branches or nodes.
-Each VBTree node has a path: for non-terminal nodes, `0' is appended to the left child path and `1' to the right child path.
+Each VBTree node has a path: for non-terminal nodes, a '0' is appended to the left child's path and a '1' to the right child's path.
 For node $v$, $path(v)$ is the binary string from root to $v$ (root's $path(v)$ is empty).
-Let $leaf_i$ be the $i^{th}$ leaf and $Nodes(i)$ be nodes from root to $leaf_i$.
+Let $leaf_i$ be the $i^{th}$ leaf and $Nodes(i)$ be the nodes from the root to $leaf_i$.
 To index keyword $w$ for doc $i$, insert $H(path(v)\|F_K(w))$ into each $Nodes(i)$ node, where $H$ is a random oracle and $F_K$ is a pseudo-random function.